acousticly/docs/docs/Adding Acoustic.md

 Tap or click the `Select a server` button.
 A pop-up should appear that will let you select where you'd like to add Acoustic.
 :::note Note
-If you don't see your server in this drop-down, [click here!](/invite_troubleshooting#when-adding-acoustic-i-cant-see-my-server-in-the-list)

 :::

 ### Step two